Sun Hung Kai Properties: Early years

-The group was one of many non-British owned companies that overtook the British trading companies or 'hongs' that dominated the financial order in Hong Kong prior to 1997.
 The predecessor of the group, Sun Hung Kai Enterprises Co., Ltd. (新鴻基企業有限公司), was founded in 1963 by Kwok Tak-seng, together with Fung King-hey and Lee Shau Kee.
-The current legal person of the holding company of the group, Sun Hung Kai Properties Limited, was incorporated on 14 July 1972 and was listed on the Hong Kong stock exchanges on 23 August 1972.
+The current legal entity of the holding company of the group, Sun Hung Kai Properties Limited, was incorporated on 14 July 1972 and was listed on the Hong Kong stock exchange on 23 August 1972.

 In 1973, SHKP acquired Hong Yip Service Company Limited.
 In 1977, SHKP moved its head office to Connaught Centre, Central (now known as Jardine House).

-In 1978, SHKP established Kai Shing Management Services Limited (啟勝管理服務), a property manager.
+In 1978, SHKP established Kai Shing Management Services Limited, a property manager.

-In 1978, SHKP put on sale the first multi-block residential estate, Tsuen Wan Centre (First Phase).
+In 1978, SHKP put on sale the first multi-block residential estate, Tsuen Wan Centre (first phase).
 Also in 1978, SHKP became one of the 33 constituent stocks listed on the Hang Seng Index.

 In 1979, SHKP established Sun Hung Kai Properties Insurance Limited, which was a provider of general insurance.